MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/image-touch-behavior.md

 ---
-title: TouchBehavior - .NET MAUI Community Toolkit
+title: ImageTouchBehavior - .NET MAUI Community Toolkit
 author: bijington
-description: The TouchBehavior is a Behavior that provides the ability to interact with any VisualElement based on touch, mouse click and hover events. ms.date: 03/25/2024
+description: The ImageTouchBehavior extends the TouchBehavior by providing the ability to customize Image elements based on touch, mouse click and hover events. ms.date: 03/25/2024
 ---

-# TouchBehavior
+# ImageTouchBehavior

-The `TouchBehavior` is a `Behavior` that provides the ability to interact with any `VisualElement` based on touch, mouse click and hover events.
-The `TouchBehavior` implementation makes it possible to customize many different visual properties of the `VisualElement` that it is attached to such as the `BackgroundColor`, `Opacity` and `Scale`, as well as many other properties.
+The `ImageTouchBehavior` extends the `TouchBehavior` by providing the ability to customize `Image` elements based on touch, mouse click and hover events.
+The `ImageTouchBehavior` implementation makes it possible to customize the `Source` property of the `Image` element that it is attached to.

 > [!NOTE]
-> The toolkit also provides the [`ImageTouchBehavior`](./image-touch-behavior.md) implementation that extends this `TouchBehavior` by also providing the ability to customize the `Source` of an `Image` element.
+> For further customization options in the `ImageTouchBehavior` please refer to the [`TouchBehavior`](./touch-behavior.md) implementation that this `Behavior` extends.

 ## Syntax